2022 Chrysler Pacifica Review, Ratings, Specs, Prices, and Photos

 How safe is the Chrysler Pacifica?

-The 2022 Chrysler Pacifica earned a five-star NHTSA rating and the IIHS rated it “Good” on all six crash tests.
+The 2022 Chrysler Pacifica earned a five-star NHTSA rating and the IIHS rated it “Good” on all six crash tests, giving it a Top Safety Pick+ award.
 It’s an 8 based on that and its excellent standard equipment.

 Every Pacifica comes with automatic emergency braking with pedestrian detection, active lane control, blind-spot monitors, adaptive cruise control, and a rear-seat reminder.
 A surround-view camera is optional, as are systems that can park the van automatically.